-Tensions in the Middle East remained high in 2020 with the US drone strike on an Iranian Revolutionary Guard General, the detention of several foreign flagged ships by the Iranian military and a number of attacks on merchant shipping in Yemeni waters.
-As a consequence, AP rates in the Persian Gulf have remained at their current high levels though the Association was able to secure a 10% reduction in reinsurance rates in July 2020; a saving which was passed on to the Membership.
+Tensions in the Middle East continued to be high in 2021 with a number of attacks on shipping in the Arabian Sea and Persian Gulf.
+Fortunately, none of the ships attacked are entered in the Association.
+As a consequence, AP rates in the Persian Gulf have remained at their current high levels though the Association was able to secure a 10% reduction in reinsurance rates in September 2021 which was passed on to the Membership.